 Semi Permanent Indoor Fairy/ Gnome Garden: Mailbox, Ladder and Sign

 Greetings !
 If you are following these posts, you know that I am in the middle of making a gnome village which I'm building into my entertainment stand.
 It's taking a little longer than I expected because I keep changing it up and adding things! 😊 I began with a bonfire and bridge and continued from there.
 In this post, I made three little items to go into the village; a mailbox, ladder and sign.
+After this, it's time to put it all together! (that is, unless I come up with, yet another, project for the village 😊)

 For the ladders, use two thin sticks about the same size, mine were about 7 inches long, and lay them side by side.
 Take another thin branch and cut into equal lengths, about an inch or so.
 Then, simply 'dot' tacky glue, evenly along each stick (longer ones) and gently press the smaller cut pieces down, creating the steps.